 3. Keep Your Prized Ride Safe

-St. Louis is known for three things Cardinals baseball, toasted raviolis, and wacky weather.
+St. Louis is known for three things: Cardinals baseball, toasted raviolis, and wacky weather.
 Most car buffs cringe at the idea of taking their daily driver out in bad weather, especially in the winter.
 You certainly wouldn’t want to take your sports car or classic car out in nasty weather.
 A residential car left is perfect if you want to keep your baby in the garage.
 Your car will stay elevated and out of harm’s way.

 Choose an Installer You Can Trust

 His pride and inexperience turned his car lift into a very expensive storage rack.
-The lift was not in an ideal location, and getting cars on and off routinely turned into a major headache.
+The lift was not in an ideal location, and getting cars on and off routinely turned into a significant headache.
 It was sort of a poorly Kept family secret that no one really wanted to go near the lift.
-Looking at how the lift was anchored just didn’t inspire confidence.
+Looking at how the lift was anchored didn’t inspire confidence.
 We all took the long way around when walking by it.

 Get Inspired with Your Free Garage Organization eBook from Garage Designs!